-Think About It!
-Monday nights 7-8pm CST interactive with online/interactive to be completed during the week each week at your convenience - 24 intensive hours spread over 12 weeks.
+JUMPSTART!
+See Path Calendar for schedule - with online/interactive to be completed during the week each week at your convenience - 24 intensive hours spread over 12 weeks.
 Practical application homework every week.
-This class is based on the nationally successful Thinking For a Change offering a chance to change using cognitive restructuring, key social skills, and problem analysis.
+This class has a basis on the nationally successful Thinking For a Change offering a chance to change using cognitive restructuring, key social skills, and problem analysis.
 You will complete a Risk Survey / Resource Assessment / Job and Financial Status baseline in the beginning and end to show you personal progress.
 You will get results you can see.

 - Skills on which we will focus will include problem solving, positive relationships, communication clarity, emotional control.